The Main Reasons You Aren't Getting Hired

 It’s also what you do (and don’t) say during the job interview that can make or break your chances of scoring the job.

-Avoid these five pitfalls to make yourself mega-desirable to hiring managers.
+Avoid these five killer mistakes to make yourself mega-desirable to hiring managers.
 You’ll score that new job in no time!

 Mistake #1: You look like a job hopper

-Take a peek at your application and resume.
+Take a look at your application and resume.
 How long have you stayed at previous jobs?

-If your employment has been in one- or two-month stretches, that’s a red flag to recruiters.
+The problem is that if your employment has been in one- or two-month stretches, that’s a red flag to recruiters and hiring managers.
 It makes them nervous.

 How to fix it:

-Of course, if you’re a student, that might be all of your work history.
+Of course, if you’re a student, you might only have a few months here and there in seasonal jobs.
 In this case, it’s okay to list short employment stints, which are usually done during the summer months.
+You want to make sure that you note that it was seasonal though.
+Depending on your resume format, you might note that in the title or in the description.

-If you can’t skirt around your short work history, address it very (and we mean very) briefly in your cover letter.
+If you really can’t skirt around your spotty work history, address it very (and we mean very) briefly in your cover letter.
 You don’t want to make it the focus of your letter or it will ruin your first impression.

 Say something like, “I’ve held a few short-term jobs while I was a full-time student.
 I’m now looking for a permanent position and I’m interested in working at your company.”